Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 - Image upload in project directory and retrieve image from directory.
 - Cache Profiles.
 - Send Sms with Twilio.
-- Web api to generate QR code in 3 different extensions (png/jpeg/html).
+- Web api to generate QR image in 3 different extensions (png/jpeg/html).
-- Web api to retrieve QR code based on filename.
+- Web api to retrieve QR image based on filename.